 -

-How many watts of current does each solar panel generate
+How much current does the third-level solar panel have

 [PDF Version]